ben-ole/XCUtils/README.md

 run

-    xcutils help [COMMAND]  # Describe available commands or one specific command xcutils xcresize        # Resize single image or directory to all available sizes and optionally pack in xcassets or xcatlas folder xcutils xcsort          # sort directory of all sizes artwork into separate image atlases per size
+    xcutils help [COMMAND]  # Describe available commands or one specific command xcutils resize          # Resize single image or directory to all available sizes and optionally pack in xcassets or xcatlas folder xcutils sort            # sort directory of all sizes artwork into separate image atlases per size

 ## Configuration